Trump blames Obama for MS-13's growth, but the gang's roots date back decades

 "They have no family, and this gang becomes their family.
 They give them cellphones," said Levy, also the executive director of the Center for Cost Effective Government.
 "And they're using similar tactics they used in Central America, threatening these young kids that if you don't join us, we're going to go after your family."

-Levy said he supports the Trump administration's effort to deport undocumented immigrants in the United States who have committed crimes and the deterrence of sanctuary cities.
+Levy said he supports the Trump administration's effort to deport undocumented immigrants in the United States who have committed crimes and to deter sanctuary cities.

-"We need to start dealing with this, not just on a one by one basis, but really getting to the root of the problem," he added.
+"We need to start dealing with this," he added, "not just on a one by one basis, but really getting to the root of the problem."